benaadams/ERCs/ERCS/erc-XXXX.md

 ## Rationale

+### Design tradeoffs

 Compared with EOAs, this design is better at programmable execution, transfer-based control rotation without moving assets, and explicit separation of custody from root control.
 It is worse in simplicity and UX.
 Users will naturally experience the controller NFT as the wallet's transferable handle.
 The important distinction is that custody, balances, approvals, and execution history remain at the account address even though control moves via the NFT.

+### Relationship to ERC-173

+This design builds on [ERC-173](./eip-173): the account still resolves to a single owner address.
+The difference is that ownership is determined by an external [ERC-721](./eip-721) token rather than an internal storage slot.
+That indirection makes the ownership credential a transferable asset - holdable by a multisig, lockable in a vesting contract, nestable inside another controlled account - which a mutable storage slot cannot be.

+### Compared with conventional smart contract wallets

 Compared with conventional smart contract wallets, this design makes root control portable by moving an [ERC-721](./eip-721) token rather than by editing signer storage within the wallet.
 The new controller never needs access to the previous controller's keys, which makes account sale, gift, and organizational handoff possible without key sharing.
 Because the account holds its own assets, a single control rotation replaces what would otherwise require individual transfers of each asset.
 That is better when transferable control is a core feature.
 It is worse when the account should remain identity-bound rather than transfer-bound.

+[ERC-721](./eip-721) transfers are also a well-established interaction pattern with mature wallet UX: users already know how to send, receive, approve, and list NFTs, and wallets, marketplaces, and block explorers already surface these operations with clear confirmation flows.
+Signer-storage rotation in conventional smart contract wallets has no comparable standard UX - the operation varies per implementation, wallets do not present it consistently, and users have no transferable mental model for what "change the owner of a smart account" looks like.
+By encoding control rotation as an [ERC-721](./eip-721) transfer, this ERC inherits that existing UX surface rather than requiring each wallet to design a bespoke signer-management interface.

+### Compared with generic smart-account standards

 Compared with generic smart-account standards, this design imposes a specific root-control source.
 That is better when the system wants transferability and address-encoded discoverability.
 It is worse when applications want maximum freedom in choosing root authorization schemes or when transferability of root control is undesirable.
 The account MAY additionally implement [ERC-4337](./eip-4337) for sponsored or relayed execution, but this ERC does not require or redefine it.

+### Composable execution via ERC-8211

+This ERC's `executeBatch` is a static batch: every target, value, and calldata byte must be known when the owner signs the transaction.
+[ERC-8211](./eip-8211) ("Smart Batching") extends this with `executeComposable`, where parameters can be resolved from live on-chain state at execution time and validated against inline constraints before each call proceeds.
+This is useful for multi-step DeFi flows where intermediate values depend on pool state (e.g. swap-then-deposit where the deposit amount depends on swap output).
+[ERC-8211](./eip-8211) is compatible with this ERC's security model: the same `msg.sender == ownerOf(tokenId)` authorization, the same execution-active transient guard, and the same unlock-freeze rules apply.
+An account MAY support [ERC-8211](./eip-8211) either as a native method alongside `execute` and `executeBatch`, or as an [ERC-7579](./eip-7579) executor module.
+The resolution and constraint semantics are defined by [ERC-8211](./eip-8211) and are not redefined here.

+### Relationship to EIP-8141 and public mempool compatibility

 Relative to [EIP-8141](./eip-8141), this ERC deliberately keeps its baseline execution path on top of ordinary transaction validity.
 [EIP-8141](./eip-8141) moves authorization into a programmable validation prefix and requires public mempool nodes to simulate that prefix until `payer_approved = true`, under gas, opcode, and state-access rules.
 The "Mempool Strategies for EIP-8141" note[^2] and "Frame Transactions Through a Statelessness Lens"[^1] explain that this can shift mempool validation from a simple sender-account lookup to executing verification code and depending on additional validation-critical state.

 That is the sense in which this ERC is more compatible with VOPS[^3] than [EIP-8141](./eip-8141): the direct-owner path keeps the public-mempool object as a regular transaction, so a node that maintains account data for local transaction validity can still track, propagate, and inclusion-list those transactions under [EIP-7805](./eip-7805).
 The claim is limited.
 It does not mean every sponsored or validator-mediated flow under this ERC automatically receives the same property, and it does not mean every [EIP-8141](./eip-8141) sender mode is equally expensive.
 It means the baseline path of this ERC does not require a new mempool-side EVM validation model.

+### Operational NFT

 Compared with NFTs that represent claims, metadata, or social meaning only, this ERC makes the NFT operational.
 The NFT is the root control object for a separate contract wallet that actually holds assets.

+### Hierarchical accounts and on-chain discovery

 The standard deliberately allows one controller to own multiple controller NFTs, and it allows compliant accounts themselves to own controller NFTs.
 That makes compositional hierarchies possible: a parent account can own child account controllers while also holding regular assets, and child accounts can in turn own deeper descendants.
 The benefit is explicit folder-like structuring without merging custody addresses, and approval-scoped risk isolation: because each account is a separate custody address, token approvals granted by one account cannot reach assets held by another, even though both are controlled by the same key.
 This is the same isolation that previously required separate EOAs with separate keys.
-Self-ownership is prohibited and cyclic graphs are prevented by an on-transfer check that walks the ownership chain up to 4 hops, capping maximum nesting depth.
+Self-ownership is prohibited and cyclic graphs are prevented by an on-transfer check that walks the ownership chain up to `maxNestingDepth()` hops, capping maximum nesting depth.
+The default of 4 is justified by gas cost (4 hops × ~30,000 gas stipend = ~120,000 gas worst case on transfer, which is acceptable for a rare operation) and practical organizational depth (parent → subsidiary → department → project covers most real-world hierarchies).
+Implementations that need deeper trees MAY increase `maxNestingDepth()`; the view is exposed so that wallets and tooling can discover the supported depth before users attempt to build deeper structures.

+[ERC-721](./eip-721) Enumerable is recommended on the controller token because an address that controls multiple accounts needs to discover which accounts it controls, and wallets rendering hierarchical account trees need to enumerate children.
+Without Enumerable, this discovery requires off-chain event indexing.
+Unlike most NFT collections where enumeration is a convenience, controller tokens represent active account-control relationships, making on-chain discoverability directly useful for wallets, block explorers, and organizational tooling.

+### Alternative signing and validators

 Alternative signing is positioned primarily at the owner-account layer.
 [EIP-8202](./eip-8202) proposes scheme-agile owner transactions with explicit `scheme_id`; this makes alternative root signing a natural consequence of transferring the NFT to an owner account that uses the desired scheme.
 That is cleaner than forcing the NFT-controlled account itself to standardize every signing curve as root control logic.
 Validators remain useful, but mainly for delegated signature-validation flows and for signers that do not map naturally to an address, as contemplated by [ERC-7913](./eip-7913).

+### Recovery

 Recovery is defined as NFT transfer because anything else would blur the distinction between NFT ownership, account control, and execution authorization.
 That distinction is the core of the standard.

+### Approval revocation during transfer freeze

+The approval revocation interface exists because the execution freeze and the need for pre-transfer cleanup are in tension.
+The freeze from `proposeUnlock()` onwards prevents sell-and-drain attacks by making "execution allowed" and "marketplace approval valid for transfer" mutually exclusive.
+But it also prevents the seller from revoking the account's outstanding token-level approvals during the transfer-preparation window - exactly when cleanup is most useful.
+Revoking an approval (setting it to zero) is always safe from the buyer's perspective: it removes a drain vector, it cannot create one.
+Because each revocation function makes exactly one external call with hardcoded zero-value calldata, the revocation interface cannot be used as a general execution path.
+The account cannot grant new approvals, transfer assets, or perform arbitrary calls through the revocation functions.
+This allows a practical marketplace flow: the seller proposes unlock, batch-revokes outstanding approvals during the freeze, and the buyer receives a cleaner account - without reopening the drain window that the freeze was designed to close.

 ### Relationship to ERC-6551